 Review everything we've covered, and get ready for future courses on writing.
 Theme is only the beginning.

 I’ve always been interested in design.
 It started as a desire to draw pictures, figure out how artists made things look so life-like, and do the same myself.
 It morphed into Photoshop and digital design.
 It expanded to the internet, web-design, and the learning of some html.

 Additionally, I’ve always wanted to write novels.
 The desire has just always been there.
 I remember sitting down at the keyboard when I was five or so and starting to write.
 Not that such endeavors ever lasted.
 I would get bored or lose interest.
 Something was missing.

-And then, about six years ago, these two desires collided.
+And then, about seven years ago, these two desires collided.
 I took a new approach to writing.
 I studied all I could about it, through books on writing, novels that had been successful, and my own trial-and-error.
 I joined a writing community and put their constructive criticism to use.
 I made my own writing contest, designed to help myself and others hone our writing skills.
 I wrote some small works of my own, slowly increasing my skill with the pen (er, I mean keyboard).